 Flexible, synthetic material that sheds water and ice and stays flexible in cold temperatures but is strong enough to withstand Arctic marine conditions for at least one year.

 How long does the battery in a collar last?

 A battery could last long enough that a collar deployed in one spring capture season could still be operating in the capture season of the following year (most polar bear work is done in the late winter and spring when the ice is solid, and the days are long).
 But collars can also fail and sometimes the bears remove them.
 So, if they last 12 months, scientists are pretty happy.

 How do the collars come off?

 The basic and most reliable release mechanism has a clock, and researchers can set the day that they want it to drop off.
 They usually set the timer so that the collar will fall off shortly before the batteries are drained and the collar is no longer transmitting.
 In addition to the timed-release mechanism, the collars are attached with steel nuts and brass bolts.
 In a salt water environment, this system eventually corrodes, causing the collar to fall off even if the release mechanism fails.
 Once they fall off, a GPS location allows researchers to find the collar (if in a retrievable spot), download any stored data, retrofit, and send it out again.

 How many bears are collared each year?

-This varies according to project goals, how well-funded a project is in a given year, and how successful scientists are in catching adult females.
-As examples, in 2009 collars were available for deployment in the following regions: 20 in the Beaufort Sea, 14 in Western Hudson Bay, and 16 in Foxe Basin.
+This varies according to project goals, how well-funded a project is in a given year, and how successful researchers are in catching adult females.